ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/setup.md

 - Drag the application from there to wherever you want to install it on your machine.
 - Once you've copied the application double click it to open it.

-*Important!*
+**_Important_!**

-FastQC is not a signed application therefore it may initially be blocked by the Gatekeeper application.
+FastQC is not a signed application therefore it may initially be blocked by the Gatekeeper application on the Mac OS.
 - To avoid this open FastQC by right clicking on the app and selecting open.
 - This may prompt you to allow it to open.
 - If it is still blocked go to **System Preferences > Security and Privacy** and you should see an option